 It’s helping people work through that and build up.
 You could call it stress tolerance, or we would call that acceptance ability, that willingness to feel uncomfortable in the service of the things that are important to you in your life.

 Dr. Jennifer Kemp: Absolutely.
-In ACT, mindfulness as part of that framework and really, really important part of that framework being able to be in the present moment with your experience and understand what’s going on for you.
+In ACT, mindfulness is part of that framework and a really, really important part of that framework is being able to be in the present moment with your experience and understand what’s going on for you.

 Personally, I’ve never been able to maintain a daily mindfulness practice.
 So, I’m a busy person and I get very… you know, like running around and I’ve never been able to sort of sustain that effort.
 So I think there is a barrier there for some people.
 But you can practice dropping into the present moment and checking in with yourself as a form of mindfulness, just even in that moment.
 Like, what’s going on for me right now?
 And what am I experiencing right now?
 And that sort of, I would call everyday mindfulness is it’s probably more accessible, honestly.

 Dr. David Cunnington: Yeah, and that’s what we found, actually.
 What mediated improvements, both in sleep and quality of life was being mindful across the day, not the minute spent in task orientated meditation.
 And that actually didn’t correlate so well with the outcomes.

 Dr. Jennifer Kemp: Yes, absolutely.
 I can see that will be true.
 Yeah.